apausa/uocProgrammingForTheArts/README.md

 # Creative Coding

-Generative art in p5.js, as part of the 'Programming for The Arts' course within the Bachelor's Degree in Digital Design.
+Generative art in p5.js from the 'Programming for The Arts' course within the Bachelor's Degree in Digital Design.

 ## Block 2, exercise 22
 ![Block 2, exercise 22](screenshots/block2.png)